PythonDecorator/Photo-Editor/README.md

 ![Photo Editor Demo.gif](demo%2FPhoto%20Editor%20Demo.gif)

 - **Download the One file .exe file from the dist folder**
-- **You don't need to install anything, just download, click and start playing.**
+- **You don't need to install anything, just download, import your photo and start Editing.**

 <br />